cucumber/docs/content/guides/browser-automation.md

 [Selenium-WebDriver](https://docs.seleniumhq.org/docs/03_webdriver.jsp#setting-up-webdriver-project) can be used in multiple programming languages, including Java, JavaScript, Ruby and Kotlin.

-Let us look at an example of Cucumber using Selenium-WebDriver in UI testing, by converting [Selenium-Web driver by example](http://docs.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example).
+Let us look at an example of Cucumber using Selenium-WebDriver in UI testing, by converting the [Selenium-Web driver by example](http://docs.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example).

 We can express the example as the following scenario: